FACTBOX-U.S. companies affected by government shutdown

-Oct 8 (Reuters) - As the U.S. government moved into the second week of a shutdown, Congress appears no closer to finding a way to end it, raising concerns about the economic consequences of a prolonged stalemate.
+Oct 4 (Reuters) - The U.S. government shutdown, now into its fourth day, is beginning to hit the factory floor as concerns grow about the economic consequences of a prolonged stalemate in Congress.

-The standoff, prompted by Republicans’ determination to halt President Barack Obama’s healthcare reforms, could affect U.S. companies that rely on federal employees and funding, but a few have scaled back the number of its workers facing furloughs after Defense Secretary Chuck Hagel recalled most civilian defense employees.

 Following is a list of companies and financial institutions that have warned of project delays, employee furloughs and other consequences of a prolonged budget impasse:

-In a regulatory filing, Humana said it was notified by the government on Oct.
-2 it had permission to continue administering the contract for two weeks, but would not receive payments because the Defense Health Agency did not have legal authority to make them.

-Humana provides administrative services to the government for healthcare, with the federal government covering the cost of the benefits and associated risk.

-The weapons maker said it would furlough about 2,400 of its workers, fewer than the 3,000 it expected on Friday, because the government facilities where they work are closed due to the shutdown or the company had received a stop-work order on their program.
-The number of employees was expected to increase every week if the shutdown continued, the company said on Friday.
+The weapons maker said about 3,000 employees would be furloughed on Monday due to the U.S. shutdown.
+The number of employees was expected to increase every week if the shutdown continued, the company said.

-The diversified manufacturer canceled plans to temporarily lay off workers in its aerospace businesses as government quality inspectors return in the wake of the Pentagon’s decision to recall most its own furloughed civilian workers.

-The company, which makes Sikorsky helicopters and other items for the military, had said last week that it could furlough as many as 4,000 workers in its aerospace businesses if the shutdown continued through this week and possibly nearly 5,000 if the shutdown continued into November.

 The aerospace and defense company said there could be delays in its jetliner deliveries, including its new 787 Dreamliner, because thousands of U.S. aviation officials needed to certify the planes have been idled.
 The delays would also affect numerous programs and products in the company’s defense business.